crillab/pfactory/README.md

     for(unsigned int i = 0; i < pFactory::getNbCores(); i++) {
         // Add as many tasks as threads in the group group.add([&]() {
-            // pFactory::cout() provides a special critical section for displaying information in a smart way on the console pFactory::cout() << group.getTask() << " sends: " << group.getTask().getId() << std::endl;
+            // group.getTask() return the task in progress pFactory::cout() << group.getTask() << " sends: " << group.getTask().getId() << std::endl;

-            // group.getThreadId() return the id of a thread that execute this function for a group
-            // group.getTaskId() return the id of this task for a group integerCommunicator.send(group.getTask().getId());
+            integerCommunicator.send(group.getTask().getId());

             // A group has a barrier to wait all tasks at the same moment of the execution
             // Here, this barrier is used to wait that all tasks are sent their data group.barrier.wait();

+            /* With recvAll function */
             std::stringstream msg;

-            /* With recvAll function */
             std::vector<int> data;
             integerCommunicator.recvAll(data);
             msg << group.getTask() << " receives:";